mgeeky/ProtectMyTooling/README.md

 - Finally, whatever is provided in command line will overwrite corresponding values

 There, supported packer paths and options shall be set to enable.

-**Friendly reminder:**
-  - If your produced binary crashes or doesn't run as expected - try using different packers chain.
-    - Packers don't guarantee stability of produced binaries, therefore ProtectMyTooling cannot as well.
-  - While chaining, carefully match output->input payload formats according to what consecutive packer expects.

 ### Scenario 1: Simple ConfuserEx obfuscation